2014 Holiday Events at Disneyland Resorts

 Holidays are always a very special time at the Disneyland Resort with themed entertainment, sparkling decorations, delicious treats and holiday shopping.

-Along with new celebration ‘Disney ¡Viva Navidad!’ and new ‘World of Color - Winter Dreams’, both premiering November 15, 2013, Disney California Adventure park gets its own spectacular seasonal makeover with festive – and often whimsical – holiday décor in Cars Land, “a bug’s land,” Paradise Pier and Buena Vista Street.
+Returning this year are ‘Disney ¡Viva Navidad!’ (featuring Three Kings Day, January 4 - 6, 2015) and ‘World of Color - Winter Dreams’ at Disney California Park, both premiering November 13, 2014, Disney California Adventure park gets its own spectacular seasonal makeover with festive – and often whimsical – holiday décor in Cars Land, “a bug’s land,” Paradise Pier and Buena Vista Street.

 Disneyland Resort hotels join in the holiday festivities with twinkling lights and ornaments, special entertainment and holiday dining with themed menus.
 Expanded hours at both Disneyland Resort theme parks will extend the family fun and offer more time for guests to enjoy all there is to see and do at the Disneyland Resort.